penzulo/pointerpups/README.md

-# PointerPups
+# ClingClang

-**PointerPups** is a collection of small, focused C programs and excercises designed to help you learn and master low-level programming the fun way.
+**ClingClang** is a collection of small, focused C programs and excercises designed to help you learn and master low-level programming the fun way.

 This is perfect for anyone who has learned the basic syntax of C but wants to build a more practical intuition for its core concepts, especially **pointers**, **memory management**, and **data structures**.